VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   deny_list: [10.0.0.42]
 ```

-The following config allows requests for the user 'foobar' only from the ip `127.0.0.1`:
+The following config allows requests for the user 'foobar' only from the IP `127.0.0.1`:

 ```yml
 users: